 Let Us Help if Your Loved One Has Been Injured in a Nursing Home Accident

 If you or a family member has been injured in a slip and fall including an injury at a nursing home or has been harmed in any type of personal injury, or needs help with any employment discrimination or family law issue, please contact the Law Offices of Paul S. Foreman, P.C. immediately.
-We have the right experience get the optimal results for your case.
+We have the right experience to get the optimal results for your case.
 Please call us for a free consultation.
 Attorney Paul S. Foreman, personal injury attorney in Essex County, will fight to secure justice for you and your family.
 You can reach us at 973-315-3232 or contact us via the website.